gitrlawton/customer-churn-prediction/README.md

    GROQ_API_KEY=your_groq_api_key
    ```

-6. Create a folder in the root directory called `models`, if one does not exist already.
+6. Create a folder in the root directory called `models`, if it does not already exist.

 ## Usage